-The Throne Room is often described as the best dive site in Negril.
+The Throne Room is often described as the best site for scuba diving in Jamaica.
 It is highly rated because of the abundance of marine life that can be found there, as well as the unusual coral formations.
 During a dive here you may come across stingrays, black corals, eels, octopus, barracuda, yellow sponges, marine coral, snappers and sometimes dolphins and nurse sharks.
 This reef gets its name from the throne-shaped elephant ear sponge which can be seen here.
 Many divers are fascinated by the lighting once they get into the underwater cavern, just about 60 feet below the surface.
 The notable contrast here, between light and dark, is truly majestic.

 In terms of the corals found at each site, Frenchman Hole is similar to the Throne Room.
 Frenchman Hole is also a dive site where you can sometimes spot moray eels, groupers, nurse sharks and hammerhead sharks.
 It’s not as popular as some of the other dive sites on the island, but it can be found near Orange River, and features a significant number of ledges along a sloping wall.
 This dive spot is not far off from the beach, and the cave here is easily accessible with a wide opening.
 The cavern starts at around 30 ft, and ends at 70 ft.

-The Widowmaker's Cave is the most famous dive site in Montego Bay.
+The Widowmaker's Cave is the most famous site for scuba diving in Montego Bay.
 Divers have the option of starting this dive from two different areas – from the top (via an opening in the reef at 35 ft), or from the bottom near the 80 ft mark.
 Whether you start from the bottom and make your way to the top, or from the top and make your way down, you’ll be able to see the same unique sights along the way.
 Different challenges are in store depending on the route you take, but there are safety stops along the way.
 On this dive you can see things like black corals which cover the walls, various soft corals, parrot fish, barracuda and more.

 The SS Kathryn Wreck is off the coast of Ocho Rios in Jamaica.
 The SS Kathryn was a 120 ft WWII mine-sweeper, and it was intentionally sunk in the 1950s for the purpose of creating an artificial reef.
 It has thrived over the years, and today you can find corals, sponges, and marine life of all kinds during a dive here.
 You can either swim around the wreck, or venture inside the wheelhouse for a closer look.
 This dive isn’t really for beginners, though it is incredibly popular.
 While diving here you may come across sting rays, sergeant majors, lobsters, eels, sea snakes, hamlets, snappers, and sometimes nurse sharks.
 There are also lots of barrel sponges and sea fans.